AdamTest24/BP1_Assignment_Template/ReadMe.md

 The assignment for this lesson is in the form of a Jupyter Notebook (.ipynb), which can be found in the [Assignments folder](./Assignments) in this GitHub Repository.

-Details of how to submit an assignment are linked both in the [L2D Handbook.](https://learntodiscover.github.io/L2D-Handbook/section7.html)
+Details of how to submit an assignment are given in the [L2D Handbook.](https://learntodiscover.github.io/L2D-Handbook/section7.html)

 ## :satellite: Induction, Lecture and Drop-In Session: